doc-detective/doc-detective.github.io/docs/get-started/actions/find.md

 # find

-The `find` action locates an element in the current interface based on its display text, a CSS selector, or an XPath selector.
+The `find` action locates an element in the current interface based on its display text or a CSS/XPath selector.
 After finding the element, you can optionally interact with it, such as clicking it or typing into it.

+If multiple elements match the specified criteria (`elementText` and/or `selector`), the step operates on the first matched element.
+Ensure your criteria uniquely identify the target element.

 You can specify the target element directly using a string (for simple text or selector lookup) or use an object for more detailed options and interactions:

-- **String Shorthand:** Provide the display text or CSS selector directly as the value for the `find` key.
+- **String Shorthand:** Provide the display text or CSS/XPath selector directly as the value for the `find` key.
+If elements are found by both text and selector, the element found by matching text is used.
+  - Example: `"find": "Login"` or `"find": "#username"`.
 - **Object Format:** Use an object with the following properties:
   - `elementText`: (Optional) The display text of the element to find.
-Must be combined with `selector` if both are used.
+If combined with `selector`, the element must match both.
-  - `selector`: (Optional) The CSS selector of the element to find.
-Must be combined with `elementText` if both are used. *At least one of `elementText` or `selector` is required.*
+  - `selector`: (Optional) The CSS or XPath selector of the element to find.
+If combined with `elementText`, the element must match both. *At least one of `elementText` or `selector` is required.*
   - `timeout`: (Optional) Maximum duration in milliseconds to wait for the element to exist (default: 5000).
   - `moveTo`: (Optional) Move the cursor to the element.
 If the element isn't visible, it's scrolled into view (default: `true`).
   - `click`: (Optional) Click the element after finding it.
 Can be `true` (for a default left click), `"left"`, `"right"`, `"middle"`, or an object like `{ "button": "right" }`.